Updated on June 09, 2025 06:06:30 PM

 At Professional Utilities, we leverage our industry knowledge and expertise to help businesses navigate complex regulations, minimize risks, and optimize operations for maximum efficiency and profitability.

-Trademark Infringement is the use of a Trademark by an individual or a company without the prior approval of the brand's owner.
+Trademark Infringement is the use of a registered Trademark by an individual or a company without the prior approval of the brand's owner.

 The cease and desist letter is a formal letter that warns the recipient of illegal actions that violate the intellectual property of a legal authority.

-There are two types of Trademark Infringement: Direct and Indirect Trademark Infringement.
+There are two types of Trademark Infringement; Direct and Indirect Trademark Infringement.

 Speak Directly to our Expert Today